Sculpting This Earth

 Over four consecutive seasons artist Strijdom van der Merwe travels to remote locations in the southern African interior to make beautiful land art works in a striking range of spectacular natural settings.

-The new documentary feature film from director Victor van Aswegen is currently in production, with filming scheduled to complete in December 2021.
-Coming soon: releasing early 2022.
+The new documentary feature film from director Victor van Aswegen is currently in post-production.
+Coming soon: world premiere scheduled for end August 2022.

 Ephemeral artworks in nature